jmarca/calvad_impute_missing/README.md

 The 240000 is the number of miliseconds to allow before cancelling the test.
 If you change 240000 to 0 you will give the test infinite time.
+Running the tests on lysithia currently needs about 15 minutes, which is 900000 milliseconds.

 ## Example config.json